-ADA Title II protects qualified individuals with disabilities from discrimination on the basis of disability in the services, programs and activities of all state and local governments, including voting in Federal, state and local elections.
+ADA Title II protects qualified individuals with disabilities from discrimination on the basis of disability in the services, programs, and activities of all state and local governments, including voting in federal, state, and local elections.

-Public entities cannot deny qualified individuals participation in the voting process
+- Public entities cannot deny qualified individuals participation in the voting process

-Public entities are not allowed to make unnecessary inquiries about a person’s disability
+- Public entities are not allowed to make unnecessary inquiries about a person’s disability

-Public entities are required to make reasonable modifications to policies, practices and procedures to allow people with disabilities access to voting
+- Public entities are required to make reasonable modifications to policies, practices and procedures to allow people with disabilities access to voting

-Public entities are required to ensure voting related communications are equally effective for voters with disabilities
+- Public entities are required to ensure voting related communications are equally effective for voters with disabilities

-The Help American Vote Act (HAVA) was an election reform law passed in 2002 that includes several provisions related to voting access for people with disabilities.
+- The Help American Vote Act (HAVA) was an election reform law passed in 2002 that includes several provisions related to voting access for people with disabilities.
 It addresses barriers including:

-Physical access barriers to polling places
+- Physical access barriers to polling places

-Lack of private and independent voting
+- Lack of private and independent voting

-Failure to provide voting and registration materials in accessible formats
+- Failure to provide voting and registration materials in accessible formats

-For possible additional resources, please see our resources page or contact the Rocky Mountain ADA Center through our Technical Assistance Form or calling directly at 800-949-4232.
+For possible additional resources, please see our resources page or contact the Rocky Mountain ADA Center through our Technical Assistance Form or call us directly at 800-949-4232.

-The Rocky Mountain ADA Center is not an enforcement agency nor does it provide advocacy services.
-The information and materials provided by the Center is intended solely as informal guidance and are not a determination of your legal rights or responsibilities.
-All communication with the Center is strictly confidential.
+The Rocky Mountain ADA Center is not an enforcement agency, nor does it provide advocacy services.
+The information and materials provided by the center are intended solely as informal guidance and are not a determination of your legal rights or responsibilities.
+All communication with the center is strictly confidential.